Indian natural history: Birds

 The study of birds in India during the colonial period began with hunting and it was only later that more careful observations were made.
 Many civil servants and army officers took an interest in hunting for sport and often made notes on the birds that they shot while some of the more interesting species were skinned and sent back to museums in England for identification.

 Early studies were made by Major Franklin in 1831 (Proc.
 Zool.
 Soc., 1831) followed by Colonel W. H. Sykes with a Catalogue of the Birds of the Bombay Deccan (Proc.
 Zool.
 Soc., 1832) and Samuel Tickell with a List of the Birds of Borabhum and Dholbum (Journal.
 Asiat.
 Society, 1833).
-The real identification work was however done back in England.
+Most of the identification work was however done back in England.

-True ornithology began with Thomas C. Jerdon (1811–1872) in southern India and much later Allan Octavian Hume (1829–1912) who built an entire network of ornithologists in India.
-He also started the first ornithological journal for the region, Stray Feathers, in which he described new species and edited notes from contributors across the region.
+Local systematic ornithology began with Thomas C. Jerdon (1811–1872) in southern India and later Allan Octavian Hume (1829–1912) who established a network of ornithologists in India, with the help of an ornithological journal for the region, Stray Feathers, in which he described new species and edited notes from contributors across the region.

 The large and widespread collection efforts of ornithologists spread around the region were deposited in the British Museum and in 1889, Blanford commented on the importance of the collection for Indian ornithology: